 - IS-230d Fundamentals of Emergency Management (6 hours)

 - IS-241b Decision Making and Problem Solving (2 hours)

 - IS-244b Developing and Managing Volunteers (4 hours)

 - Local Emergency Management Director Course (8 hours)

-    - Participate (as an observer, planner, player or evaluator) in at least

-    one Table Top Exercise (TTX) delivered at the state or local level (6
+- Participate (as an observer, planner, player or evaluator) in at least one Table Top Exercise (TTX) delivered at the state or local level (may run up to 6 hours)

-    hours)

-    - Participate (as an observer, planner, player or evaluator) in at least

-    one Operations-based exercise delivered at the state or local level (8
+- Participate (as an observer, planner, player or evaluator) in at least one Operations-based exercise delivered at the state or local level (may run up to 8 hours)

-    hours)

 Upon completion of all the curriculum, individuals will be:

 - Presented with a State of Vermont Emergency Management Director Certificate.

 - Highlighted as Certified Vermont Emergency Management Directors on the Vermont Emergency Management website and recognized at the annual Vermont Emergency Preparedness Conference.

 - Eligible to receive the Federal Emergency Management Agency's Professional Development Series Certification.